apify/actor-whitepaper/README.md

 In order to specify what kind of input object an Actor expects, the Actor developer can define an [Input schema file](#input-schema-file).

-The input schema is used by the system to:
+The input schema is used by the system to generate user interface, API examples, and simplify integrations with external systems.

 #### Example of auto-generated Actor input UI